KDercksen/qbot/README.md

 qbot
 ====

 Light-weight Python 3.6 IRC bot.
 Extremely easy to extend.
+See the wiki for more information on what is possible.

 ### Installation